PedroS235/LinkStructureVizualiser/README.md

  - Using an IDE (Integrated Development Environment).

 ---
+---

-### REQUIREMENTS To Run the Program
+## REQUIREMENTS To Run the Program
-> To be able to run this program, you will need to install some libraries which are:
+> **To be able to run this program, you will need to install some libraries which are:**

  - requests (pip install requests)